-This cake would make a wonderful dessert for any meal.
+This citrusy cake makes a wonderful teatime treat.
 It’s fresh, while still retaining some richness.
 Absolutely lovely!

 - Difficulty: easy